Introducing

 What happens after the course?

 Two weeks before the end of each Introducing course, participants will be given options for continuing their tuition with the New School if they would like to do so.
-Although an ‘improvers’ or continuation course cannot be scheduled on the same day/time as the Introducing course, one can be arranged if enough course participants would like to continue and the teacher has timetable availability or there is timetable availability with another teacher.
-Participants can also continue their tuition with private (one-to-one) lessons or ‘partner’ lessons with another class member.
+Although an 'improvers' course cannot be scheduled on the same day/time as the Introducing course, it may be possible to arrange one on another day/time if enough course participants would like to continue and the teacher has timetable availability.
+Alternatively, participants can move on to Introduction to Song Performance (see Continuation Course tab on this page), a course specifically designed to follow on from Singing for Adults.
+Participants can also continue their tuition with private (one-to-one) lessons or 'partner' lessons with another class member.
 (See Tuition Options – Private • Partner • Small Group Lessons.)
 Or they can continue their tuition with another course or ensemble:

 We are happy to discuss these options with you.